MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ## SHORT DESCRIPTION
-Describes variables that store state information for  Windows PowerShell®.
+Describes variables that store state information for  Windows PowerShell?
 These variables are created and maintained by  Windows PowerShell.

 ## LONG DESCRIPTION